Shimin233/R_programming_studies/Day2_Fundamentals_of_R.md

 ```

 ### Recap of Section 3
 1. What is a vector?
-Only one type of variables in one vector
+Only one type of variables in one vector; otherwise, R automatically turns all numerics to integers by adding '' to them
 2. Created some vectors: c(), seq(), rep()
 3. Check types: is.numeric(), is.character()
 4. Using \[\] brackets, vector\[index vector\]; even one number is a 1-element vector